wadejong/Summer-School-Materials/VectorSIMD/README.md

     frequency * SIMD width * instruction throughput * ops/instruction  =  peak Gops/sec
        3.0    *    8       *          2             *      2           =     96
 ~~~
-and to get this performance we must issue 2 512-bit FMA instructions every single cycle.
+and to get this performance you must issue 2 512-bit FMA instructions every single cycle.

 [Aside: hence, the peak speed of the entire node is 72*96 GFLOP/s = 6.9 TFLOP/s, and for comparison the attached NVIDIA P100 is 4.7 TFLOP/s.]